ruhi102/most-active-cookie/README.md

 # Most Active Cookie

-A lightweight, production-ready Python CLI tool that identifies the most active cookie(s) for a given date from a CSV log file.
+A lightweight tool that identifies the most active cookie(s) for a given date from a CSV log file.

-Built with only the Python standard library—no external dependencies required for core functionality.
+Built with only the Python standard library no external dependencies required for core functionality.

 ## Features